 For the first time ever, Adverse Childhood Experiences (ACEs) data will be available at the county and school district levels for Minnesota youth by integrating information from state administrative data sources and the Minnesota Student Survey.
 This integrated system will improve data-informed prevention planning by providing access to local community data for ACEs and related risk and protective factors known to influence the severity, incidence, and long-term impacts of ACEs.

-Issue 60: Risks of Early Childhood Adversity for Academic Skill Development and Learning
+Minn-LInK Brief 60: Risks of Early Childhood Adversity for Academic Skill Development and Learning

 Minn-LInK Report Brief—Special Topic No. 60, Summer 2023